timepatience/Edu-DETR/README.md

 We construct **TCB-Det**, a domain-specific benchmark for fine-grained teacher behavior detection in classroom scenes.

+TCB-Det is used only for academic evaluation in this study.
+Due to privacy and ethical considerations related to classroom videos and the presence of minors, the dataset will **not be publicly released**.

 The dataset contains annotated images covering five core categories of teacher behaviors:

 - Lecturing